ProvableHQ/welcome/documentation/concepts/03A_transaction_fees.md

 A **transaction fee** is a fee that is required in order to process a transaction on the Aleo network.
 Currently, there are two types of transaction fees that correspond to each transaction type: **deploy** and **execute**.

-## Aleo Credits Demonination Table
+## Aleo Credits Denomination Table

 |Denomination|Size of Transaction|Value|Example|
 |:-:|:-:|:-:|:-:|